damanic/mjm-clinic/readme.txt

 TO OVERIDE THE DEFAULT CSS
-Copy the following files from {MJM-CLINIC-PLUGIN-DIR}/views/css/ to {YOUR-THEME-DIR}/mjm-clinic/ .
+Copy the following files from {MJM-CLINIC-PLUGIN-DIR}/css/ to {YOUR-THEME-DIR}/mjm-clinic/ .
 Customise away.
 * `public.css`

 TO OVERIDE THE BOOKING FORM JS
-Copy the following files from {MJM-CLINIC-PLUGIN-DIR}/views/css/ to {YOUR-THEME-DIR}/mjm-clinic/ .
+Copy the following files from {MJM-CLINIC-PLUGIN-DIR}/js/ to {YOUR-THEME-DIR}/mjm-clinic/ .
 Customise away.
 * `booking_form.js`

+TO OVERIDE THE BOOKING FORM HTML
+Copy the following files from {MJM-CLINIC-PLUGIN-DIR}/views/templates/ to {YOUR-THEME-DIR}/mjm-clinic/ .
+Customise away.
+* `form-booking.php`

 TO CUSTOMIZE THE CATEGORY PAGES
 Copy the following files from {MJM-CLINIC-PLUGIN-DIR}/views/templates/ and place them in the root of your theme folder.
 Customise away.